Table of Contents

 Session 1 - Opening Night

-Session Report - Played on Monday 8th May, 2006
+Report Date - Session played on Monday 8th May, 2006

-Audio Recording - The Monday Night Players Present...Tatters of the King Session 1 - Opening Night (Total Running Time : 1h 41m (62.3 Meg))
+Audio Recording - The Monday Night Players Present...Tatters of the King Session 1 - Opening Night (Note: This recording was made in 2006 and as such has some quality issues.)

 Wednesday, October 17th 1928

-Our story begins on a dark and chilly evening, with Doctor Frederick Bartlett - a well-respected psychologist and researcher for the Tavistock Clinic - having received an invite from Michael Gillen, a former patient and close acquaintance, to attend the premiere of Carcosa, or The Queen and the Stranger.
-This amateur play is being performed by The Group and is held at the Scala Theatre on Charlotte Street, London.
+Our story begins on a dark and chilly evening, with Doctor Frederick Bartlett - a well-respected psychologist and researcher for the Tavistock Clinic to attend the premiere of Carcosa, or The Queen and the Stranger.
+Invited by Michael Gillen, a former patient and close acquaintance, of the doctor, this production is to be held at the Scala Theatre on Charlotte Street, London.

-As luck would have it, while sitting in the theatre's bar before the performance, the two encounter Andrew Saunders.
+Performed by The Group, a collective of amateur players who - for the most part - possess limited acting ability, the doctor and his guest had little expectation of the night.
+As luck would have it, however, while sitting in the theater's bar before the performance, the two encounter Andrew Saunders.
 Saunders, a museum curator with a special interest in mythology, is an acquaintance and also a former patient of Doctor Bartlett (the two becoming friendly after Saunders sort treatment as the result of a very strange experience on a train a year or so prior).
 It turns out that Saunders' sister (Hannah Keith) is starring in the play, and had provided him with tickets.
 As with Bartlett, Saunders was also accompanied by a friend - Nathaniel Browne - an author and budding occultist with whom he shared the aforementioned train journey.
 Nathaniel, for his part, is very enthusiastic about seeing this new play by the noted novelist, Talbot Estus.

 The Performance

-Watching the Carcosa, or The Queen and the Stranger, the Investigators observe that the audience is reacting strangely to the performance on the stage.
+Watching the Carcosa, or The Queen and the Stranger, the Investigators observe that the audience is reacting strangely to the performance on the stage and even they have wildly different memories of what plays out on stage.
 Gasps of horror, surprise and even laughter are expressed at points in the performance that seem wholly inappropriate.

 During the intermission between the two acts the new companions talk: